eps696/stylegan2/README.md

 * Uptrain (finetune) trained model `ffhq-512.pkl` on new data:
 ```
- train_resume.bat newdata ffhq-512.pkl --finetune
+ train_resume.bat newdata ffhq-512.pkl
 ```
-There's no need to go for exact steps in this case, you may stop when you're ok with the results (it's better to set low `lod_kimg` to follow the progress).
+There's no need to go for exact steps in this case, you may stop when you're ok with the results.
 Again, `--d_aug` would greatly enhance training here.
 There's also `--freezeD` option, supposedly enhancing finetuning on similar data.

 ## Generation